 AVICENNA MEDICAL CENTRE, in Oxley Shaw Lane, Leybourne will be the COVID hub for all of the Practices in our area (West Malling, Thornhills, Snodland, Wateringbury and Phoenix (Burham).

 We are inviting patients based on the national priority list.
-Over 80s will be the first cohort.
 Please be patient and wait to be contacted about when the vaccine is available to you.
 You do not need to contact the surgery until you receive a letter, text or phone call about getting the Covid-19 vaccines.
 Phone lines are very busy, and we would appreciate your support to keep phone lines open for people needing to make appointments for other health matters.

 Information regarding your appointment for COVID 19 vaccination - Only for patients with booked appointments.
 If you attend without an appointment you will be turned away